Your PCN

 • Interdisciplinary team-based care, shown to improve health outcomes for patients.

-• The integration of allied health professionals: on the North Shore this includes Registered Nurses (RNs) in Practice, Mental Health Clinicians, and Primary Care Clinical Pharmacists.
+• The integration of allied health professionals: on the North Shore this includes registered nurses (RNs) in practice, mental health clinicians, and PCN pharmacists.

 • Culturally safe, inclusive, and respectful care.